Bill-Gray/PDCursesMod/x11new/README.md

 Be aware that curses programs that expect to have a normal tty underneath them will be very disappointed!
-Output directed to stdout will go to the xterm that invoked the PDCurses application, or to the console if not invoked directly from an xterm.
+Output directed to stdout will go to the xterm that invoked the PDCursesMod application, or to the console if not invoked directly from an xterm.
 Similarly, stdin will expect its input from the same place as stdout.